 The inner market at Tsukiji Fish Market is not pictured in this post because it’s closing this month.
 The world famous early morning tuna auctions have already permanently ended.
 This inner market is where commercial activity occurs, and is only one half of Tsukiji, with the other half (the outer market) staying put for now.

-The commercial area while be relocated to Toyosu Fish Market, which is scheduled to open for wholesale business on October 11, 2018.
-At least some of the tourist viewing areas will debut at Toyosu Market from that date, including the tuna auction observation windows.
-It’s not clear if all viewing areas will be open in October 2018.
+The commercial area while be relocated to Toyosu Fish Market, opened for wholesale business last year.
+Some of the tourist viewing areas will debut at Toyosu Market from that date, including the observation windows.
+The tuna auctions began at Toyosu Market in early 2019.
 The wholesale areas themselves are off-limits to tourists–only observation decks with views into these areas will be offered.

-While Toyosu Fish Market will have shopping, dining, and a rooftop garden, not all of this will open in October 2018.
+While Toyosu Fish Market will have shopping, dining, and a rooftop garden, not all of this is open yet.
 Many of the plans for shopping and dining, as well as a public bath and hotel are scheduled to be added to the complex in phases through Spring 2023.
 Right now, it’s sort of unclear what will exist for tourists on day 1 beyond the tuna auction viewing window and some other observation areas.

 The new Toyosu Fish Market will be near Shijomae Station, on the Yurikamome Line.
 The inter-connected buildings of Toyosu Market will be accessible directly from the station, with an overhead passage offering shelter from rain and sun (something we could’ve used this summer!).
 In addition to being near Tsukiji, it’ll also be near Odaiba, a popular shopping and entertainment district in Tokyo.